How to Write a Powerful College Application Essay

 Before starting the writing process, it’s important to review and address why college admissions boards want college application essays in the first place.
 The supplemental essays provide the opportunity to let the admissions boards know about unique traits that they can’t read in the general application.
 Each essay is a chance for every applicant to speak directly to the admissions board and let them know their unique story.

 As the College Board says, “Colleges want to see that prospective students can write well and build a logical argument with supporting ideas.
-Some colleges also use the essay to help determine whether an applicant is a good fit.”
+Some colleges also use the essay to help them determine whether an applicant is a good fit.”

 An Overview of the Process of Writing a College Application Essay

-6. Share with others for their review: Let a fresh set of eyes read the essay to help with the revision process.
-By this portion of the writing process, the author has already spent hours trapped in their head, so invite a trusted friend, family member, or adult to read and critique the essay to help it stay honest and aligned with each student’s individuality.
+6. Share with others for their review”: It’s imperative to let a fresh set of eyes read the essay to help with the revision process.
+By this portion of the writing process, the author has already spent hours trapped in their own head, so invite a trusted friend, family member, or adult to read and critique the essay to help it stay honest and aligned with each student’s individuality.

 Let’s dive into the details.